On a generalization of monomial groups: Introduction

 In the first section, we recall some basic definitions and properties from the character theory of finite groups.
 Also, we present the connections between almost monomial groups and the theory of Artin L-functions, which motivates our study.
 In the second section, we prove some equivalent characterizations of almost monomial groups, see Theorem \ref{31}.

 A natural way to study the almost monomial groups is to find properties similar with those of monomial groups.
 For instance, according to a theorem of Dornhoff \cite{dorn}, if $G$ is monomial and $N\unlhd G$ is a normal Hall subgroup, then $N$ is also monomial.
-A similar property is no longer valid for almost monomial groups; an example is provided in the section $3$.
-Using Clifford's theory, we proved that if $G$ is almost monomial and $N\unlhd G$ that satisfies certain conditions, then $N$ is also almost monomial; see Theorem \ref{43}.
+A similar property is no longer valid for almost monomial groups; an example is provided in the Section $3$.
+Using Clifford's theory, we prove that if $G$ is almost monomial and $N\unlhd G$ that satisfies certain technical conditions, then $N$ is also almost monomial; see Theorem \ref{43}.

 In the fourth section we introduce the notion of \emph{relative almost monomial} groups, similar to relative monomial groups (see \cite[p.
 86]{isaac}), and we prove several results.
 If $G$ is a group and $N\unlhd G$ is a normal subgroup, we say that $G$ is \emph{relative almost monomial} with respect to $N$ if for any irreducible characters $\chi\neq \phi$ of $G$, there exists a subgroup $H\leqslant G$ with $N\subseteq H\subseteq G$ and an irreducible character $\psi$ of $H$, such that the restriction $\psi_N$ is irreducible, $\chi$ is a constituent of $\psi^G$ and $\phi$ is not a constituent of $\psi^G$.

-We prove that a group $G$ is almost monomial if and only if it is relative almost monomial w.r.t. the trivial subgroup and, also, we prove that if $G$ is relative almost monomial w.r.t. $N\unlhd G$, then $G/N$ is almost monomial; see Proposition \ref{52}.
+In Proposition \ref{52} we note that a group $G$ is almost monomial if and only if it is relative almost monomial w.r.t. the trivial subgroup and, also, we prove that if $G$ is relative almost monomial w.r.t. $N\unlhd G$, then $G/N$ is almost monomial.
 In Theorem \ref{53} we prove that if $G$ is solvable and relative almost monomial w.r.t. $N\unlhd G$ and all the Sylow subgroups of $N$ are abelian, then $G$ is almost monomial.
 In Theorem \ref{54} we prove that $G_1,G_2$ are almost monomial w.r.t. $N_1, N_2$, if and only if $G_1\times G_2$ is almost monomial w.r.t. $N_1\times N_2$.
 In Theorem \ref{57} we prove that if $G$ is relative almost monomial w.r.t. $N\unlhd G$, and $A\unlhd G$ with $A\subseteq N$, then $G/A$ is relative almost monomial w.r.t. $N/A$.
 In Theorem \ref{58} we prove that if $G$ is almost monomial and $A\unlhd G$ is abelian, then $G$ is relative almost monomial w.r.t. $A$.